avinashvaidya09/redis-event-hub/modules/redis-event-gateway/README.md

    ```
    npm install
    ```
+2. Run `npx tsc --watch` in one terminal to convert .ts files to .js

-2. Start server
+3. Open another terminal and Start server
     ```
     npm start
     ```

-3. Test the API using the provided [requests.http](requests.http) file or any HTTP client like Postman.
+4. Test the API using the provided [requests.http](requests.http) file or any HTTP client like Postman.

 ### Deployment to BTP
 1. Ensure Redis service is entitled to your subaccount